Academic Integrity

 Allegations within the Context of a Course

 These procedures are intended to protect the integrity of the instructional program and of student academic achievement.
-Any member of the Santa Clara University community with a suspicion or evidence of academic dishonesty of some kind, as described in the Student Conduct Code (e.g., plagiarism, falsification of data, misrepresentation of research, or the use of prohibited materials during an examination, and other acts generally understood to be dishonest by faculty or students in an academic context) may initiate an allegation of student academic dishonesty against another student.
+Any member of the Santa Clara University community with a suspicion or evidence of academic dishonesty of some kind, as described in the Student Conduct Code (e.g., plagiarism, falsification of data, misrepresentation of research, or the use of prohibited materials during an examination, and other acts generally understood to be dishonest by faculty or students in an academic context) may initiate an allegation of student academic dishonesty.
 The following describes procedures for resolution by due process.

 If the allegation arises within the context of a course or academic assignment, its resolution begins with the instructor responsible for that course or assignment, who informs the student of the suspicion.
 If the instructor judges, on the basis of available evidence, that an academic violation has occurred, the instructor applies an academic sanction and notifies the student of the reason for the academic sanction.
 The instructor decides on the severity of the academic sanction (e.g., refusal to accept an assignment, “F” on the particular assignment, or “F” for the entire course).
 The instructor will report, in writing, to the department chair, to the Dean (who may delegate this to the appropriate administrative resource in the Leavey School of Business), and to the Office of Student Life what violation of academic integrity has occurred and what academic sanction has been applied.
-The Office of Student Life will pursue the matter as a violation of the Student Conduct Code through the University judicial process.
+The Office of Student Life will pursue the matter as a violation of the Student Conduct Code through the University conduct process.
 This process is not intended to limit academic freedom.

 Appeal Process for Academic Sanctions

 The department chair hearing the appeal has the option to convene an ad hoc panel if they believe that the complexity of the case warrants doing so.
 The student suspected of committing academic dishonesty has the right to bring a support person whose only role is to accompany the student to the hearing.
-The panel will include two full-time faculty members from the department in which the course was offered, one full-time faculty member from a closely related department, and two students who are trained student judicial board members.
+The panel will include two full-time faculty members from the department in which the course was offered, one full-time faculty member from a closely related department, and two student conduct board members.
 Staff in the The Office of Student Life will arrange for the participation of the student panel members.
 The charge of the panel is to study all previously considered and newly developed evidence, review statements of all parties concerned, interview all parties concerned, and make a recommendation to the department chair.

 After reviewing all relevant materials and information, including the recommendation of the ad hoc panel, when one is convened, the department chair will consider all evidence available, confer with all parties concerned, inform all parties of her or his recommendation regarding the alleged violation, and report the recommendation to the student, to the Dean (or their delegate), and to the Office of Student Life.
 However, final responsibility for assigning grades remains with the instructor of the course.